 But the view was beautiful.

-Next stop Santa Fe and shopping at the square.
+Next stop Santa Fe and shopping at the plaza.

-On the North side of the square the Native Americans lay out their art and jewelry on the sidewalk.
+On the North side of the plaza the Native Americans lay out their art and jewelry on the sidewalk.

 Those are little pottery owls.